Have you ever wondered how Amazon merchants selling $2 items can possibly make a profit? The truth is that they are not.

 A professional seller account costs $39.99 per month but you don’t have to pay the $.99 per item fee like an individual seller.
 As a result, if you sell more than 40 items per month, it’s always cheaper to get a professional seller account.

-Professional sellers also have to pay a referral fee that ranges from 8% to 45%.
+Professional sellers also have to pay a variable closing fee that ranges from 8% to 45%.
 Most product categories, however, will cost you 15%.

 How Much Are Amazon Referral Fees?

-For example if you sell jewelry, the referral fee is 20% for the portion of the total sales price up to $250 and then 5% after that.
-There’s also a minimum referral fee of $.30.
+For example if you sell jewelry, the closing fee is 20% for the portion of the total sales price up to $250 and then 5% after that.
+There’s also a minimum fee of $.30.

 When you sell on Amazon, you will always get charged at least the minimum per-item referral fee.

-But in practice, the percentage referral fee (which ranges from 8% to 45%) will almost always be higher than the minimum per-item fee unless you sell extremely cheap items.
+But in practice, the percentage fee (which ranges from 8% to 45%) will almost always be higher than the minimum per-item fee unless you sell low priced goods.

 Because most product categories carry a 15% fee, many new Amazon sellers incorrectly assume a 15% fee by default.